-See what barcodes you need and how and where to get them
+See what barcodes you need for Amazon and how and where to get them

 Barcodes are digital symbols that can be scanned electronically.
 They encode information like product and batch numbers and are an important part of supply chains.
 Barcodes help identify and track products as they move through the supply chain.